semgrep/semgrep-docs/docs/deepsemgrep.md

 DeepSemgrep matches both dangerous calls, because it does cross function boundaries.
 In fact, with DeepSemgrep, the taint rule can track calls to `get_user_input` over multiple jumps in multiple files.

-Try to run DeepSemgrep in cloned [DeepSemgrep testing repository](https://github.com/returntocorp/deep-semgrep-tests).
+Try to run DeepSemgrep in the cloned [DeepSemgrep testing repository](https://github.com/returntocorp/deep-semgrep-tests).
 Go to `docs/taint_tracking` and run the following command:

 ```sh
 semgrep --config deep.yaml . --deep